 Call for an appointment with your health care provider if sexual problems persist and are a concern.

-Treatment depends on the cause of the sexual dysfunction.
+Treatment depends on the cause of sexual dysfunction.
 Medical causes that are reversible or treatable are usually managed medically or surgically.
-Physical therapy and mechanical aides may prove helpful for some people experiencing sexual dysfunction due to physical illnesses, conditions, or disabilities.
+Counseling may be an option for some people.
+Examples of medications used for certain sexual health conditions include:

 - Sexually transmitted infections: antibiotics, or antivirals depending on the causative organism

 - Erectile dysfunction: PDE-5 inhibitors such as sildenafil (Viagra), tadalafil (Cialis), avanafil (Stendra), or vardenafil (Levitra, Staxyn); or alprostadil (Caverject, Edex)

 - Vaginal dryness: lubricating gels, hormone creams, hormone replacement therapy

 - Dyspareunia (painful sex) in women: eg, ospemifene (Osphena)

 - Hypoactive sexual desire disorder (HSDD) in premenopausal women: eg, flibanserin (Addyi).